kiquetal/lpi-certificate/how-linux-works/chapter-01-summary.md

 ### Hardware
 #### Main Memory
 ##### State
 Strictly speaking a state is a particular arrangement of bits.
 In a more abstract approach: something has done or is doing at the moment.
-For example, "The process is waiting for input". **Refers to a particular physical arrangement of bits.**
+For example, "The process is waiting for input". **Because it’s common to refer to the state in abstract terms rather than to the actual bits, the term image refers to a particular physical arrangement of bits.**